Down in Delegates, Sanders Eyes Debate Night Win

 At the debate, Sanders said he plans to press Biden on a number of topics: demanding to know “what are you gonna do” on climate change, health care for all, “outrageous levels of student debt,” mass incarceration and “a racist criminal justice system.”
 Sanders pledged that he will also ask Biden if he plans to veto a Medicare for All bill if it is passed by Congress.

+Sanders had criticized Biden at a Fox News town hall on Monday for giving seven-minute campaign speeches.
+He said he typically speaks for 45 minutes to an hour, and he didn’t see how Biden could say anything “honest” or “substantive” in just seven minutes.

-The Washington state primary remains too close to call at press time, but Biden has been declared the winnder of Tuesday contests in Michigan, Missouri, Mississippi and Idaho.
+The Washington state primary remains too close to call at press time, but Biden has been declared the winner of Tuesday contests in Michigan, Missouri, Mississippi and Idaho.
 Sanders won the North Dakota caucuses.

 The next primaries are set for on Tuesday, March 17, in Arizona, Florida, Illinois and Ohio, which between them have 577 delegates at stake.